 Select Urban Health Activities

-Age-Friendly New York City Commission: To address a growing older population in NYC, Mayor Michael Bloomberg in 2010 invited leaders from the public and private sectors to join the Commission which is charged with finding ways to help New Yorkers to live healthy vibrant lives as they age.
+Age-Friendly New York City Commission: To address a growing older population in New York City, in 2010, then-Mayor Michael Bloomberg invited leaders from the public and private sectors to join the Commission to identify ways to help New Yorkers to live healthy vibrant lives as they age.